tgvashworth/tgvashworth.github.io/_posts/2014-08-31-csp-and-transducers.md

 }
 ```

-To get at the reducing functions, we need to `map` and `filter` more generic by extracting the pieces they have in common:
+To get at the reducing functions, we need to make `map` and `filter` more generic by extracting the pieces they have in common:

 - Use of collection.reduce
 - The 'seed' value is an empty array